Connectors Overview

 When you configure a connector, it creates or attaches to a pipeline:

-• Event connectors automatically provision an ingestion pipeline (or add to an existing one)
+• Event connectors automatically provision an ingestion pipeline (or add to an existing one).
+All event connectors share a single ingestion pipeline per account.

 Note: Manage connectors through the AI Team interface rather than editing the underlying pipeline directly.
-Changes to connector-managed pipelines through the Pipeline Builder may cause configuration mismatches.
+Changes to connector-managed pipelines through the Pipeline Builder can break the association between the connector and its pipeline.

 Connector-Level Permissions